axel669/lib.windstorm/lib/macros-markers.md

 ### `[$compact]`
 Reduces the padding on buttons.
 Useful for putting them into adornment areas.

+### `[$elevate]`
+Elevates an element by adding a shadow, mainly used for paper and button-like element, but should work for any element.

 ### `[$flat]`, `[$fill]`, `[$outline]`
 Changes how the border and fill of a component look.
 Flat components have no background or borders, fill have no borders but a filled background, and outline